Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_exercise.md

 **Note**: We require `yaml-cpp` in version `0.7.0`.
 This package will be automatically installed via Spack if you specify the dependency correctly in you package.
 You should **not** install `yaml-cpp` manually in this exercise.

 Create a Spack package for all releases of the given code and make sure that the dependencies are specified appropriately.
 Make sure you also add yourself as maintainer to your package.
-Your final package should not contain any `FIXME` parts.
+Your packaging file should not contain any `FIXME` parts.

 ### Development/Packaging Environment